goyalsaksh/Amazon-clone/README.md

 # Amazon-clone
-Our Amazon Clone is a comprehensive e-commerce platform that replicates the core functionalities and features of the popular online marketplace, Amazon.
+1.Our Amazon Clone is a comprehensive e-commerce platform that replicates the core functionalities and features of the popular online marketplace, Amazon.

-It provides a seamless shopping experience for customers and offers an opportunity for businesses to showcase and sell their products online.
+2.It provides a seamless shopping experience for customers and offers an opportunity for businesses to showcase and sell their products online.

-Our Amazon Clone aims to bring the convenience and reliability of Amazon to users worldwide.
+3.Our Amazon Clone aims to bring the convenience and reliability of Amazon to users worldwide.

-The Amazon Clone is optimized for mobile devices, ensuring a seamless shopping experience on smartphones and tablets.
+4.The Amazon Clone is optimized for mobile devices, ensuring a seamless shopping experience on smartphones and tablets.

   ## Tech Stack Used
 <img src="https://img.shields.io/badge/HTML-ColourCode?logo=HTML&logoColor=orange&style=ShieldStyle" />    <img src="https://img.shields.io/badge/CSS-ColourCode?logo=CSS&logoColor=blue&style=ShieldStyle" />